Gabriel Moreno Player Props: Diamondbacks vs. Tigers

-On Friday, Gabriel Moreno (batting .214 in his past 10 games) and the Arizona Diamondbacks play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 6:40 PM ET.
+Gabriel Moreno -- .214 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Detroit Tigers, with Matthew Boyd on the mound, on June 10 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Nationals.
+He had a hitless performance in his previous game (0-for-4) against the Nationals.

 Gabriel Moreno Game Info & Props vs. the Tigers